owaaquino/todolist-react/README.md

     export default TodoForm;
 ```
-## 2. Read the new item to the list component
+## 2. Read the new item in the list component.

-First, lets create a component that will receive the state value and display it to the list item
+Initially we create a component that will receive the state value and display it to the list item.

 ```javascript
     import React from "react";